 Before looking at appropriate depreciation rates, we need to first discuss the theory and reasoning behind the need for depreciation calculation in order to give you a better understanding of the overall objective of doing depreciation calculation.

-The guidelines of generally accepted accounting practices globally require of accountants to comply with some principles, and one of them is the matching principle.
+The guidelines of generally accepted accounting practices globally require accountants to comply with some principles, and one of them is the matching principle.
 This would mean that an accountant cannot show income this year that is not yet earned.

 Let’s take a very simplistic example to illustrate the concept.
-If for example a 5 year contract has been allocated and money is received in advance by an organization, only the income that pertains to what is earned in the first year would be allocated within the Income Statement for that first year, regardless of when the cash was physically received.
+If for example a 5-year contract has been allocated and money is received in advance by an organization, only the income that pertains to what is earned in the first year would be allocated within the Income Statement for that first year, regardless of when the cash was physically received.
 Cash received in advance of it being earned, or cash received only after it had been earned, will not impact on when the income will be accounted for in the Income Statement.

-Say in this example that all the assets were bought on the first day of the project and all the assets lasted exactly 5 years and contributed day to day in exactly the same way towards the project, in such a case all the assets would have been taken to the Balance Sheet at day 1, but at the end of the year one, 20% of it’s value would have been transferred to the Income Statement as an expense with the name “depreciation”.
-Each following year another 20% of the Balance Sheet value of fixed assets would have been transferred to the Income Statement and at the end of the 5 years the Balance sheet will have a book value of zero for all assets.
+Say in this example that all the assets were bought on the first day of the project and all the assets lasted exactly 5 years and contributed day to day in exactly the same way towards the project, in such a case all the assets would have been taken to the Balance Sheet at day 1, but at the end of the year one, 20% of its value would have been transferred to the Income Statement as an expense with the name “depreciation”.
+Each following year another 20% of the Balance Sheet value of fixed assets would have been transferred to the Income Statement and at the end of the 5 years, the Balance sheet will have a book value of zero for all assets.

-All assets however aren’t expected to contribute in the same way each year, and some are expected to lose their value gradually over a long time.
+All assets, however, aren’t expected to contribute in the same way each year, and some are expected to lose their value gradually over a long time.
 In such a case it would be more appropriate to depreciate those assets not on the cost price, but on the book value.
 This will imply that the assets can stay many years with a book value on the Balance Sheet, with smaller and smaller portions of it being “expensed” to the Income Statement year upon year.

-Although the straight line method of depreciation (writing assets off at a fixed % per year on the original cost price) and the book value method of depreciation (writing assets off at a fixed % based on the latest book value of the assets in the Balance Sheet) are popular methods of depreciation, there are other methods also available.
+Although the straight-line method of depreciation (writing assets off at a fixed % per year on the original cost price) and the book value method of depreciation (writing assets off at a fixed % based on the latest book value of the assets in the Balance Sheet) are popular methods of depreciation, there are other methods also available.

 IT equipment would often be expected to last 3 years.
-If the cost price is spread exactly over 3 years this would result in 33.3% depreciation p.a.
+If the cost price is spread exactly over 3 years this would result in a 33.3% depreciation p.a.

 Furniture would often be expected to last 5 years.
-If the cost price is spread exactly over 5 years this would result in 20% depreciation p.a.
+If the cost price is spread exactly over 5 years this would result in a 20% depreciation p.a.

 Equipment would often be expected to last 4 years.
-If the cost price is spread over 4 years this would result in 25% depreciation p.a.
+If the cost price is spread over 4 years this would result in a 25% depreciation p.a.

-Books and very small assets are typically expected to contribute to income of the organization only in the year it was bought and would often be taken directly to the Income Statement in that year.
+Books and very small assets are typically expected to contribute to the income of the organization only in the year it was bought and would often be taken directly to the Income Statement in that year.